KartheekLade/CANalyse/README.md

 * Code is constantly being updated for fixing the bugs, Errorhandling and smooth experience.
 If you face any problems send a DM, I will be happy to help as much as I can.
 * Thanks to developers who created python-can and other libraries used in this tool <3

-Warning !
+Warning :warning:  !
 ----
 * This tool is purely for learning and educational purposes only.
-I'm not responsibale for any actions.
+I and the contributors are not responsibale for any harmful actions.

 ### 🤝 Connect with me